GIXLabs/SAndC/Lab3/README.md

 	> Document your circuit design and how you chose the right resistor and capacitor.
 > Include a schematic diagram of your circuit design with each component marked with its value.
 > One photo of your circuit on the breadboard.

+# Frequently Asked Questions
+**Q: My circuit connection looks correct, but the LED does not light up as expected.**

+A: Unlike normal resistors, LEDs only allow current to flow in one direction, from the longer pin (positive) to the shorter pin (negative).
+You can simply switch the two pins of LED to see if they are reversed.

+**Q: In 3.2, the LED cannot fully dim, but it is also difficult to tell when the voltage drops 80%.**

+A: You may need to change the horizontal scale (time) to be larger on your oscilloscope so that it shows a longer time period on the screen which makes observations easier.
+You can also add a horizontal reference bar by pressing the ‘Cursors’ button and then using the knob to adjust the position.

+**Q: In Part 4, the voltage on the signal generator is set to 3.5V, but the voltage on the oscilloscope is larger than 3.5V.**

+A: The voltage measurement on the oscilloscope should never exceed signal generator since the filter circuit could not increase the input voltage.
+If you find that the voltage on oscilloscope is larger, it is highly possible that the ‘load’ setting on signal generator is wrong.
+Because we are using a 1000 Ohm resistor, the ‘load’ setting should be ‘High Z’, or you can manually set it to 1000 Ohm.